OneSky for all children

 After a flawed social policy resulted in an entire generation of abandoned baby girls in China, OneSky (formerly, Half the Sky Foundation) began to train child welfare workers to bring nurturing care to young children languishing inside state-run institutions.
 Over two decades, our training programs have helped frontline caregivers provide orphaned and separated children, many with special needs, the responsive care and early education they desperately need for healthy holistic development.
 In 2011, China’s Ministry of Civil Affairs invited OneSky to train every child welfare worker in the country, making skilled caregiving a profession and making the OneSky approach the national standard of institutional care.
 This unprecedented partnership has since reached over 30,000 caregivers and the majority of state-run institutions in all 31 provinces of China.

-Today, our work in China has moved beyond orphanage walls to also run community programs that hire and train local women to meet the needs of the estimated 23 million left-behind children under 5 years of age in high-poverty rural villages.
-In Vietnam, we are working to train and upskill the home-based childcare provider workforce serving an estimated 1.2 million marginalized young children of low-wage, migrant factory workers living in industrial zones.
+Today, our work in China has moved beyond institutional walls to also run community programs that hire and train local women to meet the needs of left-behind children in high-poverty rural villages.
+In Vietnam, we are working to train and upskill the home-based childcare provider workforce serving marginalized young children of low-wage, migrant factory workers living in industrial zones.
 Vietnam's Ministry of Education and Training has invited us to scale up the training nationally.
-In Mongolia, where formerly nomadic families have migrated to cities as a result of climate change and economic transition, OneSky launched a pilot in a government nursery and is now training parents to improve early care for vulnerable children across urban informal settlements known as the ger districts.
+In Mongolia, where formerly nomadic families have migrated to cities as a result of climate change and economic transition, OneSky is training parents to improve early care for vulnerable children across urban informal settlements known as the ger districts.